The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Analysis and properties of the dataset

 From these results, it is clear how challenging the task of instrument/section separation from the stereo mixture or the main microphones of a symphonic orchestra is, with most sources having SDRs around \SI{-10}{dB}.
 As we could expect, the best SDRs for every instrument/section are obtained in their dedicated microphone; however, those still contain a huge amount of bleeding from the other instruments of the orchestra and most of them still have a negative SDR.

 In order to have a better knowledge about the bleeding in the section microphones, we have computed, for each of them, the ratio between the energy of their target instrument/section and every interference source, and represented it as a matrix for every music piece of the dataset in Figure \ref{fig:bleeding_matrices}.
-We can see how the section microphones with a better SDR have in general a better ratio against all the interferences, but we can also observe some interesting one-to-one interactions.
+Results indicate that section microphones with superior SDR generally exhibit a better ratio against all interferences; however, some notable one-to-one interactions are also observable.

 For example, we can see how the viola section creates a higher bleeding in the violin II microphone than in violin I, which makes sense considering how they were placed in the room (see Figure \ref{fig:instrument-positions}).
 White cells correspond to cases where computing this ratio did not make sense (i.e., when the interference and the target of the microphone is the same or they do not overlap in time) or cases that could not be computed because of failures during the recording (i.e., the interference of the timpani and the untuned percussion on the clarinet microphone, whose signals were not recorded).